Fastlane (2023): Storylines

 The event included five matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At Payback, Seth "Freakin" Rollins defeated Shinsuke Nakamura to retain the World Heavyweight Championship.
 Following the match, Nakamura viciously attacked Rollins, requiring medical personnel to assist Rollins out of the arena.
 On the following episode of Raw, as he was unhappy with the post-match incident, Rollins challenged Nakamura to a title rematch later that night; however, Nakamura declined, wanting to do it on his own terms.
 A brawl then ensued with Nakamura getting the upper hand.
 The fighting would continue over the next couple of weeks until the September 18 episode when a frustrated Rollins stated that Nakamura could choose the place, time, and stipulation for their championship rematch.
 The following week, Nakamura accepted Rollins' proposal, choosing a Last Man Standing match at Fastlane.

 On the September 1 episode of SmackDown, John Cena made his return to WWE, which was his first appearance since Money in the Bank in July.
 He was interrupted by Jimmy Uso, who claimed the fans wanted to see him instead.
 Cena responded that Jimmy should have quit WWE instead of Jey Uso and then performed an Attitude Adjustment on Jimmy.
 Two weeks later, Cena was a guest on Grayson Waller's talkshow "The Grayson Waller Effect", only for Jimmy to interrupt again.
 Solo Sikoa also came out and feigned attacking Jimmy due to the latter's recent internal issues with The Bloodline, however, Sikoa and Jimmy instead attacked Cena, who was saved by AJ Styles.
 The following week, Cena and Styles challenged Jimmy and Sikoa to a tag team match for that night; however, after WWE official Adam Pearce conferred with Bloodline manager Paul Heyman, the match was scheduled for Fastlane.
-A contract signing for the match was setup to happen later that night; however, Jimmy and Sikoa brutally attacked Styles backstage.
+A contract signing for the match was set up to happen later that night; however, Jimmy and Sikoa brutally attacked Styles backstage.
 Styles was subsequently taken to a hospital, leaving Cena to confront The Bloodline alone and they laid out Cena in the ring.
 On September 25, WWE announced that Cena would be facing Jimmy and Sikoa in a handicap match at Fastlane.
 On that Friday's SmackDown, however, after Cena received another beatdown from The Bloodline, LA Knight made the save and signed the contract to be Cena's partner, which was made official—Cena had previously praised Knight at Payback after serving as the special guest referee for Knight's match at that event.